MQL4 - automated forex trading /

 Operators

-Operator is a part of a program; it is a phrase in an algorithmic language that prescribes a certain method of data conversion.
+An operator is a part of a program; it is a phrase in an algorithmic language that prescribes a method of data conversion.

 Any program contains operators.
-The closest analogy to 'operator' is a sentence.
-Just as normal sentences compose the text of a story or of a novel, so operators compose a program.
+The closest analogy to operator is a sentence.
+Just as normal sentences compose the text of a story, so operators compose a program.

-We can say that operator is an instruction containing the guide to operations (the description of an order).
-For a computer, executing a program running on it means (consecutively passing from one operator to another) complying the orders (prescriptions, instructions) contained in the operators.
+We can say that an operator is an instruction containing the guide to operations (the description of an order).
+For a computer, executing a program running on it means consecutively passing from one operator to another, while complying with the orders (prescriptions, instructions) contained in the operators.

-Operator as such is just a record, a certain sequence of characters.
-Operator does not have any levers, wires or memory cells.
+An operator is just a record, a certain sequence of characters.
+An operator does not have any levers, wires, or memory cells.
 This is why, when a computer is executing a program, nothing happens in operators as such, they continue staying in the program as composed by the programmer.
-However, the computer that has all those memory cells and links between them experiences all the transformations inside.
-If your PC has executed some transformations of data according to the instruction contained in an operator, you say: the operator has been executed.
+However, the computer, which has all those memory cells and links between the cells, experiences all the transformations inside.
+If your PC has executed some transformations of data according to the instruction contained in an operator, you say that the operator has been executed.

 There are several kinds of operators.
 Operators of each type have their specific properties.
-For example, the property of an assignment operator is its ability to assign a certain value to the given variable; the property of a loop operator is its multiple executions, etc. Specific properties of operators are considered in all details in the corresponding sections of chapter Operators in this book.
+For example, the property of an assignment operator is its ability to assign a certain value to the given variable; the property of a loop operator is its multiple executions and so on.
+Specific properties of operators are considered in detail in the corresponding sections of the chapter on operators in this book.
 We will only say here that all types of operators have their own properties that are typical only for their type and are not repeated in any other types.

 There are two types of operators: simple operators and compounds.

 Simple operators in MQL4 end with the character ";" (semicolon).
 Using this separator, the PC can detect where one operator ends and another one starts.
-Character ";" (semicolon) is as necessary in a program as character "." (full stop) is necessary in a normal text to separate sentences.
+A semicolon is as necessary in a program as a period is necessary in a normal text to separate sentences.
 One operator may take several lines.
 Several operators may be placed in one line.

 Every simple operator ends with character ";" (semicolon).